All Episodes

 That usually doesn't happen at a Hollywood premiere.

-And some uh one actor, and I forget his name, described this premiere of uh United 93 at the Ziegfeld as Hollywood meets integrity.
+And one actor, and I forget his name, described this premiere of United 93 at the Ziegfeld as Hollywood Meets Integrity, which I thought was an interesting way to phrase it.

-Average ordinary Americans, family members, with the usual parade of celebrities who, when the movie was over, were asked for their thoughts on it and they're waxing eloquent and so forth.
+Average ordinary Americans, family members, with the usual parade of celebrities who, when the movie was over, were asked for their thoughts on it, and they're waxing eloquent and so forth.

 At this screening, there were people crying.

-Uh there were people who refused to sit down.
+There were people who refused to sit down.

-It's it's there's there's no question uh that it is.
+There's no question that it is.

 And enough time has gone by.

-It was a one-time thing, it really didn't mean anything.
+It really didn't mean anything.

 It's why the left is not crazy about this movie being out there.